VortrexFTW/v-essentials/README.md

 AFK detection using game focus/defocus (alt+tab).
 If `v-scoreboard` is loaded, it'll show "PAUSED" next to AFK players in the list.
 If `v-nametags` is loaded, the nametag will show a red "PAUSED" above AFK players heads.

 ### v-chat
 Custom chat.
-Converts emoji names (e.g. `:thumbsup:`) to the actual emoji.
+Converts emoji names or symbols (e.g. `:thumbsup:` or `:)`) to the actual emoji.
 If the `v-playercolours` resource is loaded, names in chat will show the player's colour, otherwise the names will be white.

 ### v-deathmessages
 Shows messages when a player dies, with killer name.